simply-simpy/song-craft-mono/README-MERMAID-SERVER.md

 # Mermaid Diagrams Server

-A local server for viewing and managing Mermaid diagrams in the Songcraft project.
+A local server for viewing and managing Mermaid diagrams in the Songcraft project with pre-built SVG generation for reliable rendering.

 ## Setup